ejabbered/slpkg/README.rst

 Slackware ARM
 -------------

-Must use only two repositories currently there 'slack' and 'sbo'.
+Must you use only two repositories currently there are 'slack' and 'sbo'.

 Slackware Mirrors